SPARQL-Environment/SPARQL-Environment/README.md

 The SPARQL Environment runs in a browser client-side.
 To get up and running simply clone this repository and open the index.html file in your browser.

 *Note: Some browsers restrict access to local files due to the security risk that imposes.
-Don't worry creating a localhost end point can solve this problem.
+Don't worry, creating a localhost end point can solve this problem.
 In your command line prompt navigate to the repository and enter:*

 `python -m SimpleHTTPServer`